kushagraagent47/quesAndans/README.md

-# novice_to_pro
+quesAndans
-Social network to connect newbees and professional experts in their respective field.
+A simple social network to ask question and answers.